Skip to content

 php artisan vendor:publish --tag=lattice-translations

 This copies Lattice’s groups to lang/vendor/lattice/{locale}/, where Laravel resolves them ahead of the package’s own.
-Each domain is its own file — form.php, table.php, common.php — with the nested keys Lattice uses:
+Each domain is its own file — form.php, table.php, notifications.php, common.php — with the nested keys Lattice uses:

 lang/vendor/lattice/de/form.php